 If you’re planning a visit to Fisherman’s Cove, don’t stop there.
 This is the perfect opportunity to visit McNabs Island.
 We find McNabs Island to be one of the most underrated things to do in Halifax.
 This half-day excursion is highly recommended to anyone who wants to get off the beaten path and inject a little adventure into their Halifax itinerary.

-McNabs Island has a sorted history, as it’s been used as a military fort, an amusement park, and it even had its own soda factory operating there at one point.
+McNabs Island has a sordid history, as it’s been used as a military fort, an amusement park, and it even had its own soda factory operating there at one point.
 You can still find some of those bottles scattered throughout the island today.

 McNabs Island has a well-maintained network of trails that zigzag across what is the largest island in the Halifax Harbour.
-Those trails will take you to old crumbling forts, scenic cliffs, secluded beaches, and the modern day ruins of former homes that remain on the island today.
+Those trails will take you to old crumbling forts, scenic cliffs, secluded beaches, and the modern-day ruins of former homes that remain on the island today.

 Getting to McNabs Island directly from Halifax can be a very pricey proposition since you’re required to charter a boat with a minimum group size.
-Instead, simply make your way to Fisherman’s Cove where Captain Mike Tilley will give you a lift in his skiff for C$20 round-trip from Fisherman’s Cove to McNabs Island and back.
-“Captain Red Beard,” as he’s also known, is full of local knowledge about the island and even has some personal ties that he’ll share with you.
-Be sure to ask questions and get him to tell you some tales.
+Instead, simply make your way to Fisherman’s Cove where Captain Mike Tilley will give you a lift in his skiff.
+It’s C$20 round-trip from Fisherman’s Cove to McNabs Island and back, which takes about 5 minutes each way.

 Friends of McNabs Island: Official Website